machinetranslate/machinetranslate.org/history/john-hutchins.md

 ---
-description: English historian of machine translation
+description: Linguist and early machine translation researcher
 ---
+# John Hutchins
-John Hutchins was an English linguist and information scientist whose publications on Machine Translation (particularly the book An Introduction to Machine Translation (1992)) are considered a comprehensive guidebook on machine translation trajectory.
+John Hutchins was a linguist and information scientist whose publications on Machine Translation (particularly the book *An Introduction to Machine Translation* (1992)) are considered a comprehensive guidebook on machine translation trajectory.

 He served as editor of MT News International (1992-1997) and the Compendium of translation software (1992-2012).